 The sanctuary of Hattusa was the capital city of the Hittite Empire.
 Today it is in the Çorum Province of Turkey.
 Rock reliefs are a prominent aspect of Hittite art, and these at Corum are one of the best examples of this type of art.
 We are yet to decipher the Hittite language and graphology’s whole meaning.

 8) The Great Pyramid of Giza

-The Great Pyramid is at the top of the list of sacred sites on the planetary grid.
-Some refer to it as the Pyramid of Khufu or the Pyramid of Cheops.
-It is located on the Gaza near Cairo, Egypt.
-The Great Pyramid is one of three on the Giza plateau.
-It is believed to be the oldest of these three.
+The Great Pyramid on the Giza plateau near Ciro, Egypt, is at the top of the list of sacred sites on the planetary grid.
+Some call it the Pyramid of Khufu or the Pyramid of Cheops, depending on who you believe built it.
+The Great Pyramid is the largest of three and is said to be the oldest of these structures.

 It is the only remaining site of the original Seven Wonders of the Ancient World.
 You will note most of these are within a close radius; these sites include:

 - Hanging Gardens of Babylon (Babylon is close to the Ziggurat of Ur at point 13)